nolan-lwin/Destinex/frontend/README.md

 - **Scrum Master:** Chang Min Bark
 - **Developers:** Hung Pham, Hung Ngo

+### High-fidelity Prototype

+Our entire front-end website is meticulously crafted on [Figma](https://www.figma.com/), starting with a high-fidelity interactive and wire-framed prototype.
+You can explore the detailed design and functionality by clicking on this [link](https://www.figma.com/proto/l6GGqXkRlP2Vc38Z6dYV2I/Destinex?page-id=0%3A1&type=design&node-id=1-2&viewport=1660%2C127%2C0.27&t=4RNBm18FlhMa4Fih-1&scaling=scale-down&mode=design).

-### Frontend Description
+### Front-end Description

-Our frontend, crafted with React Native, provides a dynamic and intuitive user interface for our website.
+Our front-end, crafted with React Native, provides a dynamic and intuitive user interface for our website platform.
 It's designed to offer a seamless and engaging user experience, allowing users to easily navigate and interact with our service.
-The frontend is continually updated to meet evolving user preferences and to incorporate the latest UI/UX trends.
+The front-end is continually updated to meet evolving user preferences and to incorporate the latest UI/UX trends.

 ### Key Features